Topological Materials Discovery from Crystal Symmetry: Topological Quantum Chemistry and Symmetry-Based Indicators

-As recognized in~\cite{FuKaneInversion,QWZ,ChenBernevigTCI}, the presence of some stable topological phases, such as Chern insulators and 3D TIs, can be inferred from the symmetry eigenvalues of the occupied bands.
-By exploiting an enumeration of (obstructed) atomic limits equivalent to TQC, the authors of~\cite{SlagerSymmetry,AshvinIndicators,HOTIChen,ZhidaSemimetals} developed a method for identifying the linearly independent SI groups (\emph{e.g.} $\mathbb{Z}_{4}\times\mathbb{Z}_{2}^{3}$) and SI formulas (\emph{e.g.} the Fu-Kane parity criterion~\cite{FuKaneInversion}, see Sec.~\ref{sec:introTopology}) for stable topology in each SG.
-In the method introduced in~\cite{SlagerSymmetry,AshvinIndicators,HOTIChen}, the SIs of an SG are determined by solving a set of Diophantine equations using the Smith-normal form~\cite{SmithForm} of the matrix of small corep multiplicities of each EBR~\cite{MTQC,MTQCmaterials,AdrianSIReview,BarryBandrepReview}.
-The procedure returns a set of SI topological bands that cannot be expressed as integer-valued linear combinations of EBRs, and are hence stable topological (see Sec.~\ref{sec:introTopology}).
+The presence of some stable topological phases, such as Chern insulators and 3D TIs, can be inferred from the symmetry eigenvalues of the occupied bands~\cite{FuKaneInversion,QWZ,ChenBernevigTCI}.
+By exploiting an enumeration of (obstructed) atomic limits equivalent to TQC, a method was developed to identify the linearly independent SI groups (such as $\mathbb{Z}_{4}\times\mathbb{Z}_{2}^{3}$) and SI formulas (such as the Fu-Kane parity criterion~\cite{FuKaneInversion}) for stable topology in each SG~\cite{SlagerSymmetry,AshvinIndicators,HOTIChen,ZhidaSemimetals}.
+In this method, the SIs of an SG are determined by solving a set of Diophantine equations using the Smith-normal form~\cite{SmithForm} of the matrix of small corep multiplicities of each elementary band corep~\cite{MTQC,MTQCmaterials,AdrianSIReview,BarryBandrepReview}.
+The procedure returns a set of SI topological bands that cannot be expressed as integer-valued linear combinations of elementary band coreps, and are hence stable topological.
 From the SI topological bands, one may then obtain the SI groups and formulas of each SG in an arbitrary basis in which nontrivial SIs generically indicate superpositions of recognizable TIs and TCIs.
-In~\cite{AshvinIndicators}, the authors computed the SI groups for the 230 SGs.
-Shorty afterwords, the authors of~\cite{HOTIChen,AshvinTCI,ChenTCI,ZhidaSemimetals} determined equivalent, intuitive bases and the associated anomalous boundary states for each stable SI formula.
-As we will later discuss in Sec.~\ref{sec:higherOrder}, the SI formulas in~\cite{AshvinIndicators,ChenTCI,AshvinTCI} revealed the existence of numerous symmetry-indicated HOTI phases, which included the HOTIs first identified in~\cite{HOTIBernevig,HOTIBismuth}.
-SIs for fragile topological bands~\cite{AshvinFragile,JenFragile1,BarryFragile,AdrianFragile} (see Sec.~\ref{sec:introTopology}) were also recently introduced in~\cite{ZhidaFragile,KoreanFragileInversion}.
-Using the SIs in the 230 nonmagnetic SGs, large databases of topological materials were subsequently generated in~\cite{AndreiMaterials,AndreiMaterials2,ChenMaterials,AshvinMaterials1,AshvinMaterials2} (see Sec.~\ref{sec:materials}).
+The SI groups for the 230 SGs were computed in~\cite{AshvinIndicators}.
+Shortly afterwards, equivalent, intuitive bases and the associated anomalous boundary states were determined for each stable SI formula~\cite{HOTIChen,AshvinTCI,ChenTCI,ZhidaSemimetals}.
+As we discuss in Sec.~\ref{sec:higherOrder}, the SI formulas in~\cite{AshvinIndicators,ChenTCI,AshvinTCI} revealed the existence of numerous symmetry-indicated HOTI phases, which included the HOTIs first identified in~\cite{HOTIBernevig,HOTIBismuth}.
+SIs for fragile topological bands~\cite{AshvinFragile,JenFragile1,BarryFragile,AdrianFragile} have also been introduced~\cite{ZhidaFragile,KoreanFragileInversion}.
+Most recently, the SIs of the 230 nonmagnetic SGs were used to generate large databases of topological materials~\cite{AndreiMaterials,AndreiMaterials2,ChenMaterials,AshvinMaterials1,AshvinMaterials2}.